craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 ###### Platemail of the Righteous Warrior
 ```
-	GME-029 "Item or Entity Name"
+	GME-029 "PLATE OF THE RIGHTEOUS WARRIOR"
 	Threat Level: COLOR
 	Entry Class: CLASS
 	Source: AUTHOR